RezaSaadatyar/Reinforcement-Learning/README.md

  - SARSA<br/>
  State Action Reward State Action is an on-policy temporal difference.
 SARSA selects additional actions and rewards based on the same policy that decided the initial step.
  - DQN<br/>
 Deep Q Neural Network, or DQN, is Q learning with the help of neural networks.
 Defining and updating a Q-table in a large state space environment is a daunting task.
-To solve this very issue, we use the DQN algorithm to approximate Q values for every action and state
+To solve this very issue, we use the DQN algorithm to approximate Q values for every action and state.